Pompeo's critical meetings to save Trump's North Korean summit

 Breaking News Emails

-Arriving at New York's JFK Airport on Wednesday, Kim is the highest-ranking official to visit the U.S. from Pyongyang since October of 2000, when President Bill Clinton was considering normalizing relations with North Korea.
+Arriving at New York's Kennedy Airport on Wednesday, Kim is the highest-ranking official to visit the U.S. from Pyongyang since October 2000, when President Bill Clinton was considering normalizing relations with North Korea.

 Breaking News Emails

-U.S. officials and outside experts see these talks as a critical step in determining whether to proceed with a summit between President Donald Trump and North Korean leader Kim Jong Un in Singapore on June 12.
+U.S. officials and outside experts see these talks as a critical step in determining whether to proceed with a summit between President Donald Trump and Kim Jong Un in Singapore on June 12.

-Kim was also seen at Kim Jong Un's side during last weekend's hastily convened mini-summit at the demilitarized zone with South Korea's President Moon Jae-In, a meeting sought by the North Koreans to salvage the summit after Trump's abrupt cancellation of the meeting in a letter two days earlier.
+General Kim was also seen at Kim Jong Un's side during last weekend's hastily convened mini-summit at the Demilitarized Zone with South Korea's President Moon Jae-In, a meeting sought by the North Koreans to salvage the summit after Trump's abrupt cancellation of the meeting in a letter two days earlier.

 The New York meetings are taking place as a separate team of American experts has been meeting in North Korea to hammer out the outlines of a joint summit declaration focusing on the timing and components of what each side means by "denuclearization."